datacarpentry/astronomy-python/_episodes/03-motion.md

 > ## Exercise (5 minutes)
 >
-> We're going to need `centerline_df` later as well.
+> We are going to need `centerline_df` later as well.
 Write a line of
 > code to add it as a second Dataset in the HDF5 file.
 >
 > Hint: Since the file already exists, you should *not* use `mode='w'`.